jundalisay/sp/content/en/research/other/alien/essassani/nutshell.md

 In Hinduism, acting on your true passion means being in line with your dharma.

-### 2. Do that act to the best of your ability.
+### Step 2.
+Do that act to the best of your ability.

 Once you find something to do, do it to the best that you can.

-### 3. While doing that action or activity, absolutely do not expect what the outcome should be
+### Step 3.
+While doing that action or activity, absolutely do not expect what the outcome should be

 Whenever we do something, we often expect it to succeed.
 We get disappointed and sad when it fails to match our expectation.